zedseven/bike-race-results-tabulator/README.md

 # bike-race-results-tabulator
 A simple browser-based CSV tabulator written for my teacher in high school to process race results and display easily-read scores.

+This has mostly been uploaded as an archival of sorts, and the repo will not be maintained.